idrizarmin/GymFit/README.md

 # GymFit

-GymFIT is a fitness management application that includes both an admin app and a user mobile app, both built using the Flutter framework.
-The goal of GymFIT is to streamline the management of gym activities and enhance the user experience for fitness enthusiasts.
+GymFit is a fitness management application that includes both an admin app and a user mobile app, both built using the Flutter framework.
+The goal of GymFit is to streamline the management of gym activities and enhance the user experience for fitness enthusiasts.

 ## Features